Showing posts with label climate change. Show all posts

 Inflection point

 The convergence of science, policy warnings, media coverage and lived experience is no coincidence.
-We are in an inflection moment – when the consequences of inaction are visible, and the possibilities of change remain open.
+We are in an inflection moment – when the consequences of inaction are visible yet the possibilities of change and adaptation remain open.

 Whether we respond with courage or complacency will define more than just the future of emissions.
 It will define the kind of society we become and the kind of world we leave.